bakrhaso/AstroSearcher/README.md

 # Starsector data

+Data files from mods can be found in the same location as in the vanilla game, but in its mod folder.
+For DIY Planets it would for example be mods/DIYPlanets/data/campaign/procgen.

-planet_gen_data.csv can be found in data/campaign/procgen for vanilla and mods.
+- planet_gen_data.csv can be found in data/campaign/procgen.
+- condition_gen_data.csv can be found in data/campaign/procgen.
+I use the `_no_pick`-suffixed entires to match NOT having a resource.

-Example campaign.xml can be found in devData, this save file also has several mods in it including Nexerelin, Industrial.Evolution, and DIY Planets.
+An example save file (campaign.xml) can be found in devData, this save file also has several mods in it including Nexerelin, Industrial.Evolution, and DIY Planets.

 # create-svelte